 Navigate Adolescence is a nonprofit organization devoted to providing kids and their parents the tools needed to navigate adolescence with confidence, resilience, and kindness.

-Navigate Adolescence is please to be bringing best-selling author, Dr. Lisa Damour to Downers Grove!
-Join us for continental breakfast and conversation with Dr. Damour as she pulls back the curtain on the teenage years and shows why your teens' erratic and confusing behavior is actually healthy, necessary, and natural.
-Dr. Damour draws on decades of experience and the latest research to reveal the seven developmental stages that turn adolescents into thriving adults.
-This presentation will explain what's going on, prepare parents for what's to come, and lets them know when it's time to worry.
+Navigate Adolescence was pleased to bring best-selling author Dr. Lisa Damour to Downers Grove on May 1.
+With both humor and candor, she pulled back the curtain on the teenage years and showed why our teens' erratic and confusing behavior is actually healthy, necessary, and natural.
+Dr. Damour has drawn on decades of experience and the latest research to reveal the seven developmental stages that turn adolescents into thriving adults.

 Honor Someone Special This Spring